Perspective: The Cloud is Eating the Internet¶

 There are two consequences to this wide dispersion of the cloud.
 One is that the end-to-end path from client to server doesn’t necessarily traverse the entire Internet.
 A user is likely to find the content he or she wants to access has been replicated at a nearby IXP—which is usually just one AS hop away—as opposed to being on the far side of the globe.
 The second consequence is that the major cloud providers do not use the public Internet to interconnect their distributed datacenters.
 It is common for cloud providers to keep their content synchronized across distributed datacenters, but they typically do this over a private backbone.
 This allows them to take advantage of whatever optimizations they want without needing to fully inter-operate with anyone else.

-In other words, while Figure 4 in Section 4.1 fairly represents the Internet’s overall shape, and BGP makes it possible to connect any pair of hosts, in practice most users interact with applications running in the Cloud, which looks more like Figure 1.
+In other words, while the figures in Section 4.1 fairly represents the Internet’s overall shape, and BGP makes it possible to connect any pair of hosts, in practice most users interact with applications running in the Cloud, which looks more like Figure 124.
 (One important detail that the figure does not convey is that Cloud providers do not typically build a WAN by laying their own fiber, but they instead lease fiber from servicer providers, meaning that the private cloud backbone and the service provider backbones often share the same physical infrastructure.)